obartunov/sqljsondoc/README.jsonpath.md

 </code></pre>
 <ul>
 <li>RETURNING type:<br>
-– one of json (default), jsonb, string type, bytea or having cast from json<br>
 – jsonb_build_object() is used for  RETURNING jsonb<br>
 – json_build_object() - for other types</li>
 <li>Key uniqueness check: {WITH|WITHOUT} UNIQUES [KEYS]</li>